imahdio/HTML-Essential-Training/02-Formatting Text/README.md

 Mess around-behave in a silly or playful way

-Blob-based on my assumptions one long string of text
+Blob-*based on my assumptions* one long string of text
 ## Headlines
 > -Web Pages often have a lot of titles, headlines and subheadlines.
 -in long passage of text , headlines break up the page content to make it easier for people to understand the structure of what's on the page.